aleeazeem/lucid_motors_llm/README.md

 ## Features

-- Web crawling with configurable depth
+- Web crawling with configurable depth - After the first page, it crawls in subpages parallely
-- PDF extraction and processing using Docling
+- PDF extraction and processing using Docling - Run in Parallel using multi threading
-- Optional AI-powered image description generation (GPT-4o)
+- Optional AI-powered image description generation (GPT-4o) - if boolean is True
 - Embeddings generation and storage in Milvus
 - Concurrent processing for performance
 - Docker Compose and standalone Milvus support
+- To know about how the pipeline works, go through setup.sh file.
+The details are added in depth

 ## Project Structure